zhiyanliu/riverrun-wheeltower/README.md

 Additional, if you would like to try demonstration, it will not work if:

-* Your AWS account user has not right to fully access AWS EC2 and VPC service in WW and China AWS region.
+* Your AWS account user has not right to fully access AWS EC2 and VPC services in WW and China AWS regions.

 >>**Preferred software version:**
 >>